fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/deprecated/general-rules-for-data-correctness.md

-# General Rules for Data Correctness
+# General Rules for Data Correctness - DEPRECATED

+!> This page is deprecated.
+Please go to this [page](general-guidance/fx_overview) instead.

 ?> The table below compiles an initial set of business rules identified in the GENERAL GUIDANCE part, or already